-The Board of Directors met nine times during the last fiscal year.
-Each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board on Which such director served during 2017, in each case held during the period for which each respective director was serving as a director.
+The Board met nine times during the last fiscal year.
+Each director attended or participated in 75% or more of the aggregate of (i) the total number of meetings of the Board and (ii) the total number of meetings held by all committees of the Board on which such director served during 2018, in each case held during the period for which each respective director was serving as a director.